 - To Store.
 Leftovers can be stored in the refrigerator for 4 to 5 days.

 - To Reheat.
 Reheat in the oven or gently in the microwave until hot.

-- I do not recommend freezing, as the spaghetti squash will become mushy.
+- To Freeze.
+I do not recommend freezing, as the spaghetti squash will become mushy.

 Spaghetti Squash Boats with Chicken